deviousdante/deviousdante/README.md

 ## ⚠ DNI
 <p align="center">

-🚫 Proshippers • Under 15 • Yumeshippers (for personal reasons) / Therians
+🚫 Proshippers • Under 15 • Yumeshippers (for personal reasons but im fine if you are chill n stuff) / Therians
 🚫 Transphobes • Basic DNI Criteria

 ❌ Do not interact with me as other Mr. A’s Farm characters